Skip to main content

 While a visa is not required, you may need to apply for an Electronic Travel Authorisation (ETA), depending on your nationality and travel date.

-π Check here to see if you need an ETAPlease upload the following to Qsis as part of your Immigration Document Check:
+Please upload the following to Qsis as part of your Immigration Document Check:

 1. Biometric (photo) page of your passport